Audit Committee Authority

 The Board of Education of the Brewster Central School District has established an audit committee to provide independent assistance to the Board in the oversight of the following matters:

 - Assist the Board in providing oversight of the internal and external audit functions, including the appointment of the internal and external auditors.

 - Oversee the competitive Request for Proposal (RFP) process used to solicit quotations for the District’s annual internal and external audits.

-- Review the scope, plan and coordination of the internal and external audits.
+- Review the scope, plan and coordination of the internal and internal and external audits.